 Root pruning frequency | Once or twice a year |

 This table shows how careful care of mother plants helps grow Cannabis sativa strains.
-By controlling light, nutrients, and pruning, growers can make the most of their plants.
-This leads to a strong propagation of the desired cannabis strains.
+By controlling light, nutrients, and pruning, growers can support strong propagation of specific cannabis strains.

 CBD: Non-psychoactive cannabis components